-Description: Thallus of minute, peltate, usually dispersed, concave squamules 0.2(-1.0) mm diam., the upper surface densely white-pruinose, becoming pale brown to grey where rubbed, the margins raised, revealing excavate soralia bearing black, granular soredia 18-24 μm diam., which encrust the lower surface and sometimes also the underlying rock, in this case resembling a crust of cyanobacteria.
+Description: Thallus of dispersed, peltate, concave, 0.2-0.7(-1.0) mm wide squamules, the upper surface densely white-pruinose, turning pale brown to grey where rubbed, the margins raised, bearing excavate soralia, the soredia black, granular, 18-24 μm wide, encrusting the lower surface and sometimes also the underlying rock, in this case resembling a crust of cyanobacteria.
 Apothecia extremely rare, innate in the centre of squamules, with a concave, brown, pruinose disc.
-Paraphyses moniliform, the apices 2-4 µm.
+Paraphyses moniliform, the apical cells 2-4 µm wide.
 Ascospores not known.
 Photobiont chlorococcoid.
-Spot test: all negative.
-Chemistry: no lichen substances.
+Spot tests: K-, C-, KC-, P-, UV-.
+Chemistry: without lichen substances.

 Note: a mainly temperate, inconspicuous lichen, certainly more widespread in northern Italy on on steeply inclined faces of man-made substrata (mortar, concrete, etc.), more rarely on calciferous schists; very much overlooked.
 For further details see Nordin & al. (2009).
 The record from Venezia Giulia is from the wall of a private house in the village of S. Lorenzo near Trieste (vidi sed non legi!).